The survey closes at 23.59 on 4th April 2025

 Frank Norris was a Headteacher in Trafford and Cheshire.
 He was appointed HMI in 2001 and in 2004, led the introduction of HMI as front-line school inspectors and developed detailed grade descriptors to support more consistent judgement-making.
 In 2005 he was a key figure in the introduction of short inspections and the development of the online self-evaluation form.

 He was appointed as a senior Ofsted manager responsible for local authority inspections and in 2009, was promoted to Divisional Manager for Education and Care leading the development of the two school inspection frameworks that were introduced in 2012.
 He was appointed senior school improvement adviser for Stockport MBC in September 2012.
 In 2013 he became the Coop Group's Education Director and in 2014 was appointed CEO of the Co-op Academies Trust.
 In September 2019, Frank stood down from the CEO role and became the Co-op’s adviser on education and school matters.
 He was awarded an MBE in the summer of 2019 for his services to education.
-He was appointed the Northern Powerhouse Partnership's adviser on education and skills in 2019.
+He was the Northern Powerhouse Partnership's adviser on education and skills between 2019 and 2025.
 He is currently a trustee and chair of finance at the Great Academies and Education Trust and Vice Chair of the Liverpool Education Board.
 He was the independent chair of the Blackpool Education Improvement Board between 2020 and 2004 and chair of the Priority Education Investment Area Board up to November 2023.
-He is on the advisory Board of InnovateHer, a not-for-profit organisation committed to ensuring more women play an active and senior role in digital and tech companies.
+He is on the advisory Board of InnovateHer, a not-for-profit organisation committed to ensuring more women play an active and senior role in digital and tech companies. in their communities and beyond.

 Since resigning from Ofsted after a very public dispute with its chief inspector, Colin Richards has been Honorary Professor at the University of Warwick, Visiting Professor at the Universities of Leicester and Newcastle and is currently Emeritus Professor of Education at the University of Cumbria.